andreamussap/andreamussap/README.md

 > _Anytime you use your phone, look up something online, stream music, shop with a credit card, post on social media, or use GPS to map a route, you're creating data.
 A digital world and the millions of smart devices inside of it have made the amount of data available truly mind-blowing.
 (Google Data Analytics Certificate)_

-I'm a driven and curious 💡 🔎 person, so learning new tools and technologies motivates me, and I aim to apply these learnings to my job.
+I'm a driven and curious person, learning new tools and technologies motivates me, and I aim to apply these learnings to my job.

 ## Find me 📫